nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 8. Currently, the right panel of our application is not centralized and long inputs may go out of bounds.
 We plan to make the right panel horizontally scrollable as well as increase the size of the right panel to ensure that the information remains centralized during the launch of our application.
+9. Update mention of Address Book when `clear` command is input by users to ExecutivePro for better clarity and catered to current project documentation.

 --------------------------------------------------------------------------------------------------------------------
 ## **Appendix: Requirements**